 Section 6, Setbacks: This section establishes maximum building setbacks from the right-of-way for new buildings.
-The purpose of this approach to site design is to move away from the vehicle-orientated development pattern with large front yard parking lots that has been common in the Manchester Rd. corridor since the 1960's and encourage new buildings to be sited in a manner that also promotes pedestrian oriented development, a relationship to the roadway and a sense of neighborhood in these commercial developments.
+The purpose of this approach to site design is to move away from the vehicle-orientated development pattern with large front yard parking lots that has been common in the Manchester Rd. corridor since the 1960's and encourage new buildings to be sited in a manner that also promotes pedestrian oriented development and a sense of neighborhood in these commercial developments.

-Section 61): This subsection requires the placing of new structures at a maximum setback of 10' from the right-of-way line.
-The submitted plan shows the building located at the northeast corner of the site significantly in excess of 10' from the internal roadway and Seven Trails Dr. The Board of Adjustment granted a variance to this setback limitation and allowed the building to be placed at the proposed location at its July 17, 2013 meeting.
-The Board determined that the need to relocate the detention basin to place the building in conformance with setback requirement constituted an unnecessary hardship as provided by law.
+Section 61): This subsection recommends placing new structures at a maximum setback of 10' from the right-of-way line.
+The main building is set significantly in excess of 10' from the internal roadway and Seven Trails Dr., so it does not meet this siting requirement.
+It is recommended that the site plan be reconsidered in light of this zoning regulation.

 Section 6(2): This subsection addresses building setbacks for infill sites.
 This ordinance provision is intended to allow the setback of a new building in an infill situation to match the setback of the buildings on the adjoining properties and therefore better fit into the context of the neighborhood.
 Infill development is not specifically defined in the Ballwin code.
 The term was researched in the planning literature and is generally defined as the development of small, vacant or underutilized, economically unusable or out of date sites that are surrounded by established and developed properties.
-Using these definitions, it is difficult to characterize this as an infill development scenario, so the associated setback regulations are not appropriate.
+Using these definitions, it is difficult to characterize this as an infill development scenario, so the associated larger setback does not seem to be appropriate.